-Module A-E-L9.1

-Lecturers Seasonal lecturers

-Language of instruction Mandarin

-Credits (ECTS) 3

-Semester 1

-Total work load 90 h (30 h contact, 60 h self-study)

-Contact hours per week 2 SWS

-Examination/Type of assessment Continuous assessment (100%): oral presentations and written assignments

-Weighting of Grade within overall programme 3/192

-Learning outcomes After the successful completion of the module the students should have developed the following competences: • Professional competences: The students will build up solid language skills through a systematic introduction of grammar patterns, phonetics, the characters and vocabulary.
-They can understand and write simple texts in Chinese and communicate simply and directly in Chinese on familiar daily, academic topics and in business situations. • Methodological competences: The module introduces learning methodologies for the Chinese language.
-They will learn how to handle texts or situations, in which not all of the language is understood (e.g. due to unknown vocabulary).
+Module A-E-L9.2 Lecturers Seasonal lecturers Language of instruction Mandarin Credits (ECTS) 4 Semester 2 Total work load 90 h (30 h contact, 60 h self-study) Contact hours per week 4 SWS Examination/Type of assessment Continuous assessment (100%): oral presentations and written assignments Weighting of Grade within overall pro- gramme 4/192 Learning outcomes After the successful completion of the module the students should have devel- oped the following competences: • Professional competences: The students will build up solid language skills through a systematic in- troduction of grammar patterns, phonetics, the characters and vocabu- lary.
+They will improve their oral and written skills in everyday life, aca- demic and business situations.
+They can understand and write more complex texts in Chinese, use the language correctly and confidently.
+They reach a superior level of elementary Chinese. • Methodological competences: The module introduces learning methodologies for the Chinese lan- guage.
+They will learn how to handle texts or situations, in which not al of the language is understood (e.g. due to unknown vocabulary).
 Both individual and group presentation skills will be enhanced.
 The students will learn how to analyze the cultural aspect of business settings in China and how to react accordingly. • Social competences: The students will improve their oral and written communication skills linguistically, socially and interculturally due to the structure of the course which includes working in teams and role plays.
-By introducing different, non-European perspectives to their mindset, students will increase their awareness of differentiating cultural dimensions. • Personal competences: The students will be equipped to function in a Chinese business setting and day-to-day life.
-They will have a good basis in Chinese to build further fluency in the future.
+By introducing different, non-European perspectives to their mindset, students will in- crease their awareness of differentiating cultural dimensions.